iZeaoGamer/Zector/major.md

 - Added function initWorlds(), loading all the worlds we currently use.
 Will update it over time or whenever a new world is created (for a specific reason).
 This is to reduce the amount of worlds loaded at the same time that we might not need.
 - Removed WorldLoader as a plugin core feature, and just implemented it to the Main class its self.
 - Don't start the teleportation process if they're already teleporting.
+- Do not start the teleportation process if you're already pre-teleporting (PT.2: Using /tpa), just to be safe.